DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Shop and people-watch at Plaça de Catalunya

 A popular meeting point for the dwellers of Barcelona, the Plaça de Catalunya is a constant hive of activity.
 Whether you love to people watch or are up for doing a spot of shopping, this square is where all the action is!
-Nestled between the Eixample and Old Town neighbourhoods, there are some beautiful fountains to enjoy as well as lots of different statues, flowers, trees etc. It's a lovely spot to relax and watch the world go by.
+Nestled between the Eixample and Old Town neighborhoods, there are some beautiful fountains to enjoy as well as lots of different statues, flowers, trees, etc. It's a lovely spot to relax and watch the world go by.
 Like many places in Europe, lots of pigeons congregate here.
 If you don't mind them, they are quite tame and will even eat birdseed from your hand if you're brave enough.